testfailed/ameira.me/_portfolio/ursa-major-review.md

 'Leave Me Outside' is the penultimate song with layered harmonised melodious vocals which play with unexpected minor notes, lulling you into a dreamlike state.
 Then suddenly the track is hit with a powerful rush of steady guitar strums and fierce drums.
 Leave Me Outside is an insanely well-crafted kaleidoscopic track.

 The album closes with 'Should've Been There' - a gentle, pleasant song with pulsing instrumental notes and soft vocals.
 The final number provides a much needed moment to reflect on the captivating journey the album has taken you on.
-Their connection as a band is unparalleled and comes through every in every song in Ursa Major.
+Their connection as a band is unparalleled and comes through every song in Ursa Major.
 There is not one song on this album that slips under the cracks; each track unequivocally personifies the sound and soul of Marsicans.

 Ursa Major shows us exactly what Marsicans are capable of, and blimey, they are capable of a lot.